High Holydays Detailed Service Information 5784

-This year we are gathering for in-person services at Gann Academy, located at 333 Forest St, Waltham, MA 02452 as well as a YouTube livestream of our main services with live captioning.
-In addition, there will be options for outdoor programming on the second day of Rosh Hashanah and interactive Zoom programming on Yom Kippur afternoon (see descriptions below).
-We provide family and teen services on the first day of Rosh Hashanah and Yom Kippur morning, an all-ages outdoor program on the second day of Rosh Hashanah in addition to the service at Gann, and a children’s program for Kol Nidre.
-A full schedule of family and teen programming and details about child care can be found here.
+We gather for in-person services at Gann Academy, located at 333 Forest St, Waltham, MA 02452 as well as a Zoom livestream of our main services with closed captioning.
+We offer options for outdoor programming and interactive Zoom programming over the course of both Rosh Hashanah and Yom Kippur.
+A full schedule of family and teen programming and details about child care can be found at the link to the right.
 Please read on for more information about all of our High Holydays programs!
-Members will receive livestream links via email; for no-members, you must register for services in order to receive the livestream and Zoom links.
+Members will receive Zoom links via email; for non-members, you must register for services in order to receive the Zoom links.

 For those joining us online, you can access a PDF of the Reconstructionist machzor here.